bonus2113/personal_site/content/home/about.md

 I am particularly interested in global illumination techniques, you can check out some of my recent projects on [Github](//github.com/daseyb).

-If you want to see what I'm working on right now check out my [Tumblr page](//daseyb.tumblr.com), I use it as a gallery for in progress projects.
+Currently I spend a lot of my time working on [AnimVR](//nvrmind.io/#animvr) and art creation tools for VR in general.